aninditadash/javascript_basics/README.md

   }
 };
 ```
-#### **Using a constructor function**
+### **Using a constructor function**

 Define the object type by writing a constructor function.
+A function constructor is a normal function used to construct objects.
 Create an instance of the object with new.
 ```
 function Person(name) {
   this.name = name;